AERodgers/Praat-Scripts/segmental analysis/README.txt

 #       a.
 The directory address ends in "/" "\" or nothing
 #       b.
 The sound file type is indicated with an initial "." or not
 # 3. Other errors may be caused by annotation errors.
+# 4. The script will provide a warning and exit if version earlier than Praat 6.x is used.

 # C. Running the Script
 # =====================